Sarose550/Minimax-Visualizer/README.md

 # [Minimax Visualizer](https://sarose550.github.io/Minimax-Visualizer/)
-Minimax, and in particular alpha-beta pruning, can be a very confusing topic for students.
+Minimax, and in particular alpha-beta pruning, can be very confusing topics for students.

 This page serves as a tool to help students visualize, and better understand these algorithms.